4708th Air Defense Wing: History

 In 1955, ADC implemented Project Arrow, which was designed to bring back on the active list the fighter units which had compiled memorable records in the two world wars.
-As a result of this project, the 500th Air Defense Gp was replaced by the 54th Fighter Group (Air Defense), the 502nd Air Def Gp was replaced by the 79th Fighter Group (Air Defense), the 527th Air Def Gp was replaced by the 412th Fighter Group (Air Defense), and the 575th Air Defense Gp was replaced by the 1st Fighter Group (Air Defense).
+As a result of this project, the 500th Group was replaced by the 54th Fighter Group (Air Defense), the 502nd Group was replaced by the 79th Fighter Group (Air Defense), the 527th Group was replaced by the 412th Fighter Group (Air Defense), and the 575th Group was replaced by the 1st Fighter Group (Air Defense).

-In March 1956, the 4711th Air Defense Wing moved to Selfridge from Presque Isle AFB, Maine and three of the 4708th's AC&W Sqs were assigned to it.
+In March 1956, the 4711th Air Defense Wing moved to Selfridge from Presque Isle Air Force Base, Maine and three of the 4708th's radar squadrons were assigned to it.
 Niagara Falls briefly was assigned to the wing in this realignment.
 The fighter groups and remaining radar detection and control squadrons of the wing were transferred to the 30th Air Division in July.
 With no remaining operational mission, the wing and the 4711th Wing were discontinued in July 1956 They would be replaced shortly by the 1st Fighter Wing (Air Defense), which was activated on 18 October 1956.